 In order to avoid any abuse and nuisance, shipping times are limited.
-For the majority of operators, mobile sms is forbidden between 8pm and 8am during the week.
+For the majority of operators, mobile SMS is forbidden between 8pm and 8am during the week.

 However, and after consulting with our lawyers, this information must be tempered.
 There is no law in France that provides the hours and days on which you can or cannot send SMS.
 Accordingly, you cannot be fined on this basis.

-Nonetheless, forbidding to send an SMS/MMS between 8 pm and 8 am or on Sundays and bank holidays is a good practice observed by concerned companies in France.
+Nonetheless, forbidding to send an SMS/MMS between 8 pm and 8 am.
+Also on Sundays and bank holidays, is a good practice observed by concerned companies in France.